posit-dev/positron/extensions/positron-python/CONTRIBUTING.md

 All development is actively done in the `master` branch of the repository.
 It is what allows us to have an
 [insiders build](#insiders-build) which is expected to be stable at all times.
-We do keep the previous release as a branch in case the need for a bugfix release arises.
-But once a new release is made we convert the older branch into a tag and delete the branch as Visual Studio Code's automatic updating makes keeping old versions around unnecessary.
+We do keep the most recent release as a branch in case the need for a bugfix release arises.
+But once a new release is made we delete the older release branch (all releases are appropriately tagged, so history is lost).

-Since we try to spend about 25% of our development time fixing bugs and removing technical debt, the week of a release is mostly spent focusing on that topic.
-That way we don't ignore the health of the code base by accidentally focusing on new features exclusively.

 ### Issue triaging